hackclub/jams/jams/singles/building-social-media-apps/en-US.md

 const provider = new GoogleAuthProvider();
 ```

 Now, we can add an event listener to the `login` button.
-Try making it so when the user clicks the button, we call `signInWithPopup`.
+Try making it so that when the user clicks the button, we call `signInWithPopup`.

 <Dropdown title="Solution!">